 The Best Southern Brown Sugar Pound Cake Recipe

-It makes an elegant cake that anyone would be proud to serve to their guest or give as a gifts to friends or family.
-Pound cakes are one of my favorite cakes to make and they freeze so well.
+It makes an elegant cake that anyone would be proud to serve to their guest or give as a gift to friends or family.
+Pound cakes are one of my favorite cakes to make, and they freeze very well, too.

 - 1 cup butter, softened